Mercury-in-glass thermometer: Austria

 There was a voluntary take-back action for thermometers containing mercury based on the Federal Waste Management Plan 2006, and carried out in close cooperation between the Austrian Chamber of Pharmacists (Österreichische Apothekerkammer), the Federal Ministry of Environment, a private waste disposer, a producer of electronic thermometers and a pharmaceutical distributor.
 The disposal company supplied each pharmacy (approximately 1,200) with a collection bin and covered the cost of disposal.
 The pharmaceutical distributor covered the logistical costs for the distribution of the thermometers.
 The pharmacies accepted a refund of only 0.50 Euro per thermometer for handling (which is far below their normal margin).
 The supplier provided the thermometers at a reduced price.
 The Federal Ministry supported each sold thermometer (covering about 30% of the direct costs) and advertised the project.
 During the collection period, consumers could bring in a mercury thermometer and buy an electronic thermometer for a subsidised price of 1 Euro.
 Between October 2007 and January 2008, about 465,000 electronic thermometers were sold and about one million mercury thermometers (together containing about 1 tonne of mercury) were collected.

 Philippines

-By the Philippines Department of Health’s Administrative Order 2008-0221, all mercury equipment from hospitals, including mercury-in-glass thermometers, will be phased out in the Philippines by September 28, 2010.
-Even before the order was released, 50 hospitals have already banned mercury from their establishments.
+By the Philippines Department of Health’s Administrative Order 2008-0221, all mercury equipment from hospitals, including mercury-in-glass thermometers, was to be phased out in the Philippines by September 28, 2010.
+Even before the order was released, 50 hospitals had already banned mercury from their establishments.
 Among these fifty hospitals, the Philippine Heart Center was the first one to do so.
 San Juan de Dios Hospital, Philippine Children’s Medical Center, San Lazaro Hospital, Ospital ng Muntinlupa, Lung Center of the Philippines, the National Kidney and Transplant Institute, Manila Adventist Medical Center and Las Piñas Hospital also made steps to ban the toxic chemical.
-The country was the first one to make a step to ban mercury from its health care system in Southeast Asia.
+The country was the first one to make a step to ban mercury from its health care system in Southeast Asia and they used non-mercury digital thermometers instead.